kant2002/SqlMarshal/README.md

 In the repository located sample application which I use for testing, but they can be helpful as usage examples.

 - https://github.com/kant2002/SqlMarshal/tree/main/SqlMarshal.CompilationTests

+## Performance

+Now I only hope (becasue no measurements yet) that performance would be on par with [Dapper](https://github.com/StackExchange/Dapper) or better.
+At least right now generated code is visible and can be reason about.

 ## DbConnection examples